kevinyswong/kevinyswong.github.io/index.md

   institutions and schools, leveraging their familiarity to obtain help and advantage, and this knowledge is passed on to their children.

-  In particular, the upper middle class:
+  Of the upper middle class:
   <a href="https://scholar.google.com/citations?user=ZWZ98swAAAAJ&hl=en">Richard Reeves</a>,
   writes in his 2017 book, DREAM HOARDERS:
   <blockquote>